The Daily Show (1996– )

 Jon Stewart: You know what, maybe you could just jangle your keys for a while.

-[watching a riot in a South Korean congress]
+[watching a riot in the South Korean National Assembly]

 Jon Stewart: It looks like someone is about to introduce a bill...

-[somebody throws a folder full of papers at the judge]
+[somebody throws a folder full of papers at the Speaker]

 Jon Stewart: And there it is.